Seven Limit Mosaichord

 The main distinguishing feature of the Mosaichord is that it's explicitly and unappologetically a just intonation instrument, in which the frequencies of all the notes in the scale are related to one another by whole-number ratios.
 The keyboard is laid out to work with a particular set of notes that seemed to be sufficient for most 5-limit and and 7-limit music, as long as it doesn't wander too far from the key center.

 Given that this is a new product, there are some rough edges.
 The software works pretty well, but lacks a few features you might expect like the ability to save settings across reboots.
-(This is something we plan to add, we just haven't done it yet.)
+(This is in testing, but hasn't been released yet.)
 Most important settings can be set via the built-in menu system, but some of the more obscure settings are only configurable by tweaking the source code directly.

-(Speaking of source code, it's available on Github here.)
-You don't need to edit the source code yourself just to use the Mosaichord, but you can if you want to -- and you may want to if you want to customize your setup.
+(Speaking of source code, it's available on Github here.
+You don't need to edit the source code yourself just to use the Mosaichord, but you can if you want to -- and you may want to to customize your setup.)

 The keybed itself may occasionally need some maintenance.
 I've tried to make the keys as sensitive as I can without getting any false-positive key-presses, but the trade-off of high sensitivity is that tiny bits of lint or whatever can get on the printed circuit board (PCB) contacts and cause stuck keys.
 At the same time, the gold plating can oxidize over time making the keys less pressure sensitive.
 In either case, the fix is to remove the 22 screws holding everything together, disassemble the keyboard, peel back the force sensitive resistor from the keybed, and clean the traces (I use isopropyl alcohol), then put everything back together.
 It takes about as much time as changing strings on a guitar.